tweag/python-monorepo-example/content/blog/2022-03-11-nickel-first-release.md

 ```

 If we try to evaluate this program, the typechecker will rightfully reject it.
-Indeed `null` is not a valid value for a string:
+Indeed, `null` is not a valid value for a string:

 ```
 $ nickel -f wrong.ncl